Constructing Linear Encoders with Good Spectra: Introduction

-In Section~\ref{sec:ConceptsOfGoodLinearCodes}, we review the original requirements of good linear codes for lossless source coding, channel coding, and lossless JSCC, respectively.
-To each original requirement there just corresponds a spectrum criterion of linear codes, which is the kernel-spectrum condition, the image-spectrum condition, and the joint-spectrum condition, respectively.
-Then with each criterion there is associated a family of linear codes.
-They are called \emph{$\delta$-asymptotically good linear source codes} (LSCs), \emph{$\delta$-asymptotically good linear channel codes} (LCCs), and \emph{$\delta$-asymptotically good linear source-channel codes} (LSCCs), respectively.
-We show that, under some conditions, good LSCCs are also good in the sense of LSCs and LCCs.
-Thus the problem of constructing good LSCCs (i.e., linear codes with good joint spectra) is of particular interest and importance.
+In Section~\ref{sec:BasicsOfCodeSpectrumApproach}, the code-spectrum approach is briefly reviewed.
+In Section~\ref{sec:ConceptsOfGoodLinearCodes}, three kinds of good linear encoders are defined for lossless source coding, channel coding, and lossless JSCC, respectively.
+They are called \emph{$\delta$-asymptotically good linear source encoders} (LSEs), \emph{$\delta$-asymptotically good linear channel encoders} (LCEs), and \emph{$\delta$-asymptotically good linear source-channel encoders} (LSCEs), respectively.
+We show that, under some conditions, good LSCEs are also good as LSEs and LCEs.
+Thus the problem of constructing good LSCEs (i.e., linear encoders with good joint spectra) is of particular interest and importance.

-Based on this observation, in Section~\ref{sec:GeneralPrinciplesForConstructingGoodLSCC}, we proceed to study the general principles for constructing good LSCCs.
-In Section~\ref{subsec:MRDLSCC}, we provide a family of good LSCCs which are derived from so-called maximum-rank-distance (MRD) codes.
-In Section~\ref{subsec:ConstructingGoodLSCCGPA}, we investigate the problem of how to construct a good LSCC with the same kernel (resp., image) of a given good LSC (resp., LCC).
-In Section~\ref{subsec:ConstructingGoodLSCCGPB}, we propose a general serial concatenation scheme for constructing good LSCCs.

-In light of this general scheme, in Section~\ref{sec:ExplicitConstruction}, we turn to the analysis of joint spectra of regular low-density generator matrix (LDGM) codes.
-We show that the joint spectra of regular LDGM codes with appropriate parameters are approximately $\delta$-asymptotically good.
-Based on this fact, we finally present a family of good LSCCs by a serial concatenation of an inner LDGM code and an outer LDPC code.
+Based on this observation, in Section~\ref{sec:GeneralPrinciplesForConstructingGoodLSCC}, we proceed to study the general principles for constructing good LSCEs.
+In Section~\ref{subsec:MRDLSCC}, we provide a family of good LSCEs derived from so-called maximum-rank-distance (MRD) codes.
+In Section~\ref{subsec:ConstructingGoodLSCCGPA}, we investigate the problem of how to construct a good LSCE with the same kernel (resp., image) as a given good LSE (resp., LCE).
+In Section~\ref{subsec:ConstructingGoodLSCCGPB}, we propose a general serial concatenation scheme for constructing good LSCEs.
+In light of this general scheme, in Section~\ref{sec:ExplicitConstruction}, we turn to the analysis of joint spectra of regular low-density generator matrix (LDGM) encoders.
+We show that the joint spectra of regular LDGM encoders with appropriate parameters are approximately $\delta$-asymptotically good.
+Based on this fact, we finally construct a family of good LSCEs by means of a serial concatenation of an inner LDGM encoder and an outer encoder of an LDPC code.